John Elphinstone, 2nd Lord Balmerino: Later life

 He accompanied General David Leslie in his march into England in 1643.
 In July 1644 he was nominated one of the commissioners to England.
 When, after the disastrous campaigns of Argyll, the command of the covenanters was entrusted to Sir William Baillie, Balmerino was one of those nominated to advise him.
 He died on 28 February 1649, of apoplexy in his own chamber in Edinburgh.
-He was buried in the vaulted cemetery of the Logan family, adjoining the church of Restalrig, but according to Scot of Scotstarvet, the soldiers of Cromwell disinterred the body in 1660 while searching for leaden coffins, and threw it into the street.
+He was buried in the vaulted cemetery of the Logan family, adjoining the church of Restalrig, but according to Scot of Scotstarvet, the New Model Army soldiers of Oliver Cromwell disinterred the body in 1660 while searching for leaden coffins, and threw it into the street.

 Family

 He married Anne Ker, daughter of Sir Thomas Ker of Ferniehirst, and sister of Andrew and James, lords Jedburgh, and of Robert Car, Earl of Somerset.
 They had a son John, who succeeded him as third Lord.
 His wife died in Balmerino House in Leith on 15 February 1650 and was buried next to him in Restalrig Churchyard.